Obaloluwa123/Foodlife/README.md

 * Favorite Fragment
    * User can see saved recipes
 * Profile
+   * User can logout of their profile, I used Facebook Graph API to fetch the users profile image. i got the currentAccessToken when the user login and made a graphrequest if the accesstoken is not null, and I set the profile image to the profile fragment based on the user id.
    * User can see their profile
 ### 3. Navigation